 - Create an opportunity for families to participate in our daily curriculum.

-- Provide a window into classroom happenings so families are able to build on those ideas and have further discussion at home.
+- Provide a window into classroom happenings so families are able to build on those ideas and discuss further at home.

 - Build classroom community as we learn about each other.